 #15.
 Scottish Fold: $500-$2,000

-An equally unusual-eared cat as the American Curl is the Scottish Fold, whose dominant genetic mutation causes the ears to fold forward towards the front of its head.
+The first entry on our list of the most expensive cat breeds is the Scottish Fold, whose dominant genetic mutation causes the ears to fold forward towards the front of its head.
 The first of its kind was found in 1961.
 Its long or shorthaired coat can come in any color.
 Docile, tolerant, affectionate, and good-natured, it is a breed that gets very attached to its owner.

 #14.
 American Curl: $800-$2,000

 A genetic mutation in the litter of a regular cat resulted in the American Curl, whose ears curl back towards the center of the skull.
-It comes in both longhair and shorthair versions, both featuring silky, soft coats that are low-maintenance.
-You can find this breed in many countries, although it’s not common.
-This elegant cat is social, affectionate, and lively.
+This second entry on our list of most expensive cat breeds comes in both longhair and shorthair versions, both featuring silky, soft coats that are low-maintenance.

 #13.
 British Shorthair: $800-$2,300